ZaoLahma/ThreadFramework/README.md

 # MultiThreadEventFramework
-A multi threaded event and job execution framework
+A multi threaded event and job execution framework with an easy interface which can be used for parallell programming